eniware-org/Cloud-Foundry-Installation/docs/_sources/Juju.rst.txt

 2.5.
 Next steps
 ----------------

-We’ve now installed the Juju client and given it enough details to control our MAAS deployment, which we’ve tested by bootstrapping a new Juju controller.
-The next step will be to use Juju to deploy and link the various components required by OpenStack.
+The :ref:`next step<install-openstack>` will be to use Juju to deploy and link the various components required by OpenStack.